flyboy14/awesomewm/README.md

 * calendar extension

+* shifty/eminent dynamic tagging library

 * awesompd extension (with some fixes)

 * some nice icons from numix-icon-theme (and some others)

-* wisdom spider, quoting fortune
+* wisdom spider quoting fortunes

 * other yummies